apache/openserverless-cli/README.md

 - `TRACE` when set gives mode detailes tracing informations, also enable DEBUG=1
 - `EXTRA` appends extra arguments to the task invocation - useful when you need to set extra variables with a docopts active.
 - `__OS` overrides the value of the detected operating system - useful to test prereq scripts
 - `__ARCH` overrides the value of the detected architecture - useful to test prereq scripts
 - `OPS_RUNTIMES_JSON` is used for the values of the runtimes json if the system is unable to read in other ways the current runtimes json.
 It is normally compiled in when you buid from the current version of the runtimes.json.
 It can be overriden
 - `OPS_COREUTILS` is a string, a space separated list, which lists all the commands the coreutils binary provided.
 It should be kept updated with the values of the current version used.
 It can be overriden
 - `OPS_TOOLS` is a string, a space separated list, which lists all the commands provided as internal tool by the ops binary.
 It shold be kept updated with the current list of tools provided.
 It can be overriden defining externally
+- `OPS_NO_DOCOPTS` can be defined to disable docopts parsing.
+Useful to test hidden tasks.
+When this is enabled it also shows all the tasks instead of just those with a description.
+- `OPS_NO_PREREQ` disable downloading of prerequisites - you have to ensure at least coreutils is in the path to make things work